jensengroup/MBH_CatalystDiscovery/README.md

 * ```nodes_dictionary.csv``` contains the SMILES to integer mapping used to generate the networks.
 * ```node_energies_step1+2+3.csv``` contains energies for the intermediates calculated relative to the original reactant system.
 The energies are based on the Gibbs free energies calculated for individual molecules using the above described code.

+## Dependencies

+Information about the conda environment used to run the metaMD workflow is contained in ```MBH_environment.yml``` The reaction discovery workflow relies on the meta-dynamics method in the xtb program.
+Specifically the results in the paper are obtained with xtb version 6.1.
+The DFT Gibbs free energies (for both intermediates and transition states) are obtained using Gaussian 16.
+For the genetic algorithm runs we use code published as part of Seumer et al., _Angew.
+Chem.Int.
+Ed._ **2023**, _62_: [GA GitHub repository](https://github.com/jensengroup/mbh_catalyst_ga)